 Liposuction in Biloxi, MS

-Michael Diaz, M.D., F.A.C.S., a board-certified plastic surgeon in Biloxi, MS, performs liposuction on residents in and around Mobile, Ocean Springs, Gulfport and the surrounding communities of Mississippi who want to remove fat to reveal a more toned body.
+Michael Diaz, M.D., F.A.C.S., a board-certified plastic surgeon in Biloxi, MS, performs 360-degree liposuction, power-assisted liposuction and high definition liposuction on residents in and around Southern Mississippi, Louisiana and Alabama who want to remove fat to reveal a more toned body.

 What is Liposuction?